deepkit/deepkit-website2/src/pages/documentation/app/logger.md

 ## Use in the application

-To use the logger in your Deepkit framework application, you can simply inject `Logger` into your services or controllers.
+To use the logger in your Deepkit application, you can simply inject `Logger` into your services or controllers.

 ```typescript
 import { Logger } from '@deepkit/logger';